GitForTest3141592/Fourier_Transform/README.md

-#Fourier Trarform for test
+#Fourier Transform for test

-Is this repository actually usefull?
+Is this a helpful repository?
 I do not think so.